GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: METHODOLOGY

-Compared to existing uncertainty quantification (UQ) methods, this GAN-based model opens up possibilities of 1)~building a universal UQ model compatible with both shape and topological designs, 2)~modeling \textit{free-form} geometric uncertainties without the need to make any assumptions on the distribution of geometric variability, and 3)~allowing fast prediction of uncertainties for new nominal designs.
+Compared to existing uncertainty quantification methods, this GAN-based model opens up possibilities of 1)~building a universal UQ model compatible with both shape and topological designs, 2)~modeling \textit{free-form} geometric uncertainties without the need to make any assumptions on the distribution of geometric variability, and 3)~allowing fast prediction of uncertainties for new nominal designs.

 The trained generator allows us to sample fabricated designs given any nominal design, simply by sampling the low-dimensional $\mathbf{c}_c$ with a fixed $\mathbf{c}_p$ representing the nominal design (Fig.~\ref{fig:architecture}b).
-We can then evaluate the quantities of interest (QoIs) of these generated fabricated designs using computational (\eg, physics simulation) or experimental methods.
+We can then evaluate the quantities of interest (QoIs) of these generated fabricated designs using computational (\eg, physics simulation such as finite element methods, wave analysis, and computational fluid dynamics) or experimental methods.
 The QoIs may include performance, quality, properties, and/or cost.
 The resulted QoI distribution (\ie, \textit{post-fabrication QoI distribution}) allows us to quantify the uncertainty of QoIs for the nominal design.
-Note that the proposed framework is agnostic to both the type of designs (\eg, how designs are represented or what geometric variability is presented) and downstream tasks like design optimization and design evaluation.
-We can integrate the evaluated uncertainty into optimization frameworks such as robust optimization, where we simultaneously optimize the mean QoIs and minimize the influence of uncertainty~\cite{chen1996procedure} (Fig.~\ref{fig:architecture}c), as well as reliability-based optimization, where we optimize the QoIs subject to constraints such as failure probability or reliability index~\cite{choi2007reliability}.
-The solution is expected to maintain high real-world performance/quality, desired properties, or a low chance of failure even under fabrication imperfection.
+Note that the proposed framework is agnostic to both the type of designs (\eg, how designs are represented or what geometric variability is presented) and downstream tasks like design evaluation and design optimization.